Saturday

 Once that dried (I turned them over to add some weight to the drying process) I wanted to age the edges just a little more so I took out my inking pad, or chalk pad, and “aged” the edges.
 If you were really brave you could lightly sprayed some gold or brown spray paint on the corners to age it.
 I also put a little brown glaze on the map itself to try to give it some more character.
 I can’t decide if it was worth that extra step or not??

 VOILA!!!
 Really, that wasn’t too hard.
-Now I have a BIG piece of wall art for under 35.00!
+Now I have a BIG piece of wall art for not a lot of money!

 Stay creative with me folks – even if you didn’t find a map at a thrift store you could take this same technique and make large canvas art.
 I found this great tutorial on how to do that with printed scrapbook pages.
 Just apply (glue) your photo to the canvas and cover with the mod podge.
 It makes it look like designer canvas prints.
 The possibilities are endless.
 How about cutting out a favorite fabric and applying that to the canvas?